 Timeline of the fatal shooting of Charlie Kirk

-The search continues Thursday for a suspect in the fatal shooting of conservative activist and commentator Charlie Kirk at an event Wednesday at Utah Valley University.
+Officials said Friday that Tyler Robinson, the suspect in the fatal shooting of conservative activist Charlie Kirk at an event Wednesday at Utah Valley University, has been arrested.
 CBS News Confirmed has gathered information from officials and video and audio sources and has constructed this timeline of the assassination of the 31-year-old.

-A CBS News review of livestream footage and video metadata indicates Kirk was shot around 12:23 p.m.
+Kirk was shot during the UVU campus event at 12:23 p.m., according to officials and a CBS News review of videos.
 Footage from that moment shows the crowd scattering after the shot and Kirk being carried into a vehicle seconds after the shooting.

 Earlier, a Utah Valley University spokesman and the Utah Department of Public Safety had said the shooting occurred around 12:20 p.m.